Strong earnings and confident management support PepsiCo’s share price growth

 Expert forecasts for PepsiCo, Inc. stock for 2025

-• Barchart: seven out of 20 analysts rated PepsiCo stock as Strong Buy, 12 as Hold, and one as Strong Sell.
-The highest target price is 172 USD, while the lowest is 124 USD
+• Barchart: 6 of 21 analysts rated PepsiCo shares as Strong Buy, 14 as Hold, and 1 as Strong Sell.
+The upper end of the forecast is projected at 169 USD, the lower end at 115 USD.

-• Stock Analysis: three out of 14 experts rated the stock as Strong Buy, one as Buy, and 10 as Hold.
-The highest target price is 178 USD
+• Stock Analysis: 3 of 14 experts rated the shares Strong Buy, 1 Buy, and 10 Hold.
+The upper end of the forecast is projected at 178 USD, the lower end at 139 USD.

 Expert forecasts for PepsiCo, Inc. stock for 2025